FINMA as Regulator of the Banking Sector

 However, this circular only applies to banks that are required to maintain equity capital of at least CHF10 billion, either in their capacity as a single entity or at the financial group or conglomerate level.
-All other banks are recommended to follow its principles as best practice guidelines.
+All other banks are recommended to follow the principles set out therein as best practice guidelines.

-Specific Provisions for Systematically Important Banks and Listed Companies
+Specific Provisions for Systemically Important Banks and Listed Companies

-The Banking Act provides for the right of the Swiss Federal Council to impose measures relating to remuneration packages of employees of systematically important banks or their group company if they receive state aid from federal funds.
+The Banking Act provides for the right of the Swiss Federal Council to impose measures relating to remuneration packages for employees of systemically important banks or their group company if they receive state aid from federal funds.

 Finally, if the bank is a listed company, it must follow the remuneration requirements applicable to listed companies, particularly those set forth in the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares.

 The AMLO-FINMA specifies the general provisions in the AMLA and sets out how Swiss banks must implement the obligations to combat money laundering and terrorist financing.
-As regards the requirements for the identification of the contracting parties and the determination of the beneficial owner of assets, AMLO-FINMA refers to the provisions of the Agreement on the Swiss banks’ code of conduct with regard to the exercise of due diligence of 3 June 2018 (CDB 20).
+Regarding the requirements for the identification of the contracting parties and the determination of the beneficial owner of assets, the AMLO-FINMA refers to the provisions of the Agreement on the Swiss banks’ code of conduct with regard to the exercise of due diligence of 13 June 2018 (CDB 20).